aklinker1/vite-plugin-web-extension/docs/guide/configure-browser-startup.md

 ## Config Files

 The plugin will automatically discover config files on your filesystem.
-Below are the paths that the plugin will look for config files at.
-When multiple files are found, they are merged into a single config.
+The plugin searches for config files at the paths listed below.
+When multiple files are found, they are merged into a single configuration.

-The higher priority files (top of this list) are will override fields set by the lower priority files (bottom of the list).
+Higher priority files (top of the list) will override fields set by lower priority files (bottom of the list).

 1. `webExtConfig` option
 1. `<viteRoot>/.webextrc`